exa564/HSCe_Aging/README.md

   - The optimal number of clusters was determined using the gap statistic method with the R-package factoExtra
    - k-means clustering of hypomethylated and hypermethylated DMR was performed using R

-### H3K27ac
+### ChIPseq
-The log2(H3K27ac/Input) enrichment was calculated for AML blasts (n=52) and young and aged HSCe at regions with reduced H3K27ac with age. k-means clustering was then performed and boxplots generated for each cluster.
+The log2(IP/Input) enrichment was calculated for AML blasts and young and aged HSCe at regions with altered enhancers, active TSS, or bivalent promoters in aged HSCe.
+Enrichment was calculated for the defining histone marks for each category (ie H3K27ac and H3K4me1 for enhancers). k-means clustering was then performed and boxplots generated for each cluster.
-  - H3K27ac ChIP-seq data is from McKeown et al., 2017 (SRP103200)
+  - H3K27ac ChIP-seq data is from McKeown et al., 2017 (SRP103200) and Yi et al., 2019; EGAD00001002340 and EGAD00001002418
+  - H3K4me1, H3K4me3, and H3K27me3 ChIP-seq is from Yi et al., 2019; EGAD00001002340 and EGAD00001002418
-  - Bigwig files containing the log2(H3K27ac/Input) were generated using deepTools2 bamCompare (version 2.5.6) (see 'bamCompare.py')
+  - Bigwig files containing the log2(IP/Input) were generated using deepTools2 bamCompare (version 2.5.6) (see 'bamCompare.py')
   - Enrichment for each differential peak was calculated using deepTools2 multiBigwigSummary (version 2.5.6)
   - The optimal number of clusters was determined using the R-package factoExtra and the gap statistic method.